dessa-oss/atlas/api_docs/sources/tracking_deployment.md

-Returns whether the job being run has completed.
+Returns whether the job being run has completed

 __Arguments__